Vis4Sense/student-projects/2023-2024/llm-trading.md

 3. Next Step
    - Will try to lift the trading limit, above test is max buy each stock is 5% from initial balance.
 Next: unlimited as the agent like to buy and sell
    - More experiment with different reward calculation
-   - considering adding more features that could lead the model able to converge faster (find the trend of the data)